 Biological material or associated Traditional Knowledge should not be permanently transferred to another institution if prohibited under the original PIC and MAT.
 If transfer is not prohibited under the original PIC and MAT, biological material may be transferred to Third Parties under an appropriate MTA, at least as restrictive as the MTA signed with the Provider.
-By this MTA the Third Party would undertake to use the biological material only in a manner compliant with the original PIC and MAT56.
-Details of PIC and MAT should be transferred with the material (see also EU Regulation text above), and records should be maintained of specimens or samples transferred permanently to Third Parties.
+By this MTA the Third Party would undertake to use the biological material only in a manner compliant with the original developed by the Legislations and Regulations Group and amended by UK CETAF members